 The patients of the HBOT group will be evaluated upon admission, after 10, 20, 30 and 35 HBOT sessions and after six months and one year; and the control group will also be assessed at equivalent periods (upon admission, after 2, 4, 6 and 7 weeks, six months and one year) to clinically evaluate the ulcers and perform specific measures using the software ImageJ, developed at the National Institutes of Health (NIH, Bethesda, Maryland).
-HBOT sessions will be held 1 week after randomization.
-The sessions will be supervised by doctors trained in hyperbaric medicine by the Brazilian Society of Hyperbaric Medicine (SBMH).
+The progression of the wounds and specific treatment such as appropriate bandage, antibiotic therapy, or need for some surgical intervention will be evaluated on a weekly basis.
 The HBOT sessions will be conducted five days a week, being carried out with patients in a multiplace chamber at 2.5 atmospheres absolute (ATA) and 100% O2, with 10 minutes for compression and decompression, effective sessions of 90 minutes, with intervals of 5 minutes for each 30 minutes of treatment.
 The dressings will be done in both groups with Exufiber foam Ag ® (Molnlycke, Gotemburgo, Suécia) or Mepilex® (Molnlycke, Gotemburgo, Suécia), which will be chosen according to the characteristics of wounds, with silver dressings for the infected injuries and a foam with polyurethane protective layer for wounds in which granulation tissue has formed.
-Secondary dressings will be changed daily and the primary dressings (coverings - Exufiber foam Ag or Mepilex) will be changed every 3-5 days, as needed and in both groups.
 The progression of the wounds and specific treatment, such as appropriate bandage, antibiotic therapy, or need of some surgical intervention will be evaluated on a weekly basis.
-In both groups, a vascular surgeon will monitor the patients, and who will assess the need for surgical procedures (debridement and amputations), in addition to appropriate antibiotic therapy for each case.
-With regard to load relief, patients in both groups will wear orthopedic Baruk shoes.

 The SF-36 quality of life questionnaire will be filled upon admission and after three months of follow-up in both the groups.
+On admission, the patients of both groups will undergo arterial Doppler ultrasound, and patients with macroangiopathy will be excluded from the research.
 Laboratory examinations, such as a haemogram, erythrocyte sedimentation rate, levels of C-reactive protein, creatinine, fasting blood glucose, and glycosylated haemoglobin will also be estimated only on admission.

-Amputation rates and the reduction of lesions that do not heal will be assessed, with an evaluation of statistical significance between the groups.
+Amputation rates will be assessed, with an evaluation of statistical significance between the groups.
 The evaluation of the domains of the SF-36 quality of life questionnaire will also be done in both groups.
 The data from this questionnaire upon admission and after three months of follow-up will be compared.

 The collected data will be stored in a Microsoft Excel 2016 spreadsheet format.
-After checking for errors and inconsistencies, descriptive summaries will be provided by treatment arm, including absolute and relative frequencies and measures of central tendency and variability.
-We will do regular monitoring, with active search by address and phone to avoid sample loss.
-We will use the intention-to-treat in the analysis.
+After checking for errors and inconsistencies, descriptive examinations will be performed by means of absolute and relative frequencies and measures of central tendency and variability.
+We will only analyze the data of patients who follow the intervention, those who do not continue the intervention will be considered sample loss.
 Blinding will be done for the researcher who will evaluate the final data and for the statistician.

-Logistic regression models will be used to assess associations between the categorical variables.
-Both relative effects (odds ratios) and absolute effects (risk differences) will be presented with corresponding confidence intervals.
+The chi-square test or an equivalent test will be used to assess associations between the categorical variables, odds ratios (ORs), and confidence intervals will be calculated by means of logistic regression.
 Student's t-test or a similar non-parametric method will be used for the analysis of continuous variables.
 All examinations will be performed at 5% significance in the IBM SPSS® program, Version 24.0, 2016 (IBM, Armonk, New York, USA).